mredig/SKUtilities/README.md

 	SGG_SKUtilities.h
 	SGG_SKUtilities.m

 In every file you want to use the utilities.
+These are also the only files required to copy to your project.

 In the interface section of the file, create a global variable (not sure if that's 100% correct term for Obj C, but you get the idea) as such